CO-LAB

 Current research focuses on three questions:

-• Which garments are technically and economically feasible for remade?
+• Which garments are technically and economically feasible for remade production?

 • How must products be designed to enable future remanufacturing?

-• What infrastructure would allow industrial remade to operate at scale?
+• What infrastructure would allow industrial remade systems to operate at scale?

 Research Approach